 Therapy Dogs and Mental Health Support

 For those living with anxiety disorders, panic attacks, or specific phobias, therapy dogs offer a unique kind of support.
-These specially trained animals help people feel safe, relaxed, and connected in a controlled environment.
+These specially trained animals help people feel safe, relaxed, and connected within our environments.

 Whether you’re struggling with a general fear or a more specific dog phobia, working with therapy dogs can reduce stress, lower blood pressure, and ease symptoms of depression and other mental illnesses.

-Both children and adults benefit from bonding with an own pet dog or engaging in sessions with a trained therapy dog.
+Both children and adults benefit from bonding with a pet dog or engaging in sessions with a trained therapy dog.
 Dog owners often report improved mental health, increased confidence, and stronger emotional resilience.
+Science has proven that interacting with dogs helps us both mentally and physically!

 Animal-Assisted Therapy: The Science and Benefits